In the interest of maximal gains and minimal risk, the front squat is a hands-down better exercise than the back squat.

 The best decision?
 Well, that’s up to you.
 Each has its own risks and rewards.

 Curls and abs might give you a temporary pump, but those results are short-lived.
-Hammer the big lifts and you’ll stimulated a massive influx of anabolic hormones and by all accounts, get more bang for your buck.
+Hammer the big lifts and you’ll stimulate a massive influx of anabolic hormones and by all accounts, get more bang for your buck.

 The best decision?
 This one’s not up to you.
 The best decision is to crush the big lifts, then do some curls for dem biceps.